KenKundert/svg_schematic/README.rst

 *Box* also supports the *line_width* and *background* arguments.

-The component also includes the nine principal coordinates for the box: c, n, ne, e, se, s, sw, w, and nw.
+The component also includes the nine principal coordinates for the box: C, N, NE, E, SE, S, SW, W, and NW.
 Except for c, they are evenly distributed around the box.